mattmilburn/strapi-plugin-snippets/README.md

 ## <a id="user-guide"></a>📘 User Guide

+### Creating
+While typing the snippet `code` you will notice the input value is masked to the following conditions:

+* Must use only letters, numbers, and underscores.
+* Must start with a letter.

+Uniqueness is validated upon saving.

+### Updating
+After updating the `code` value of a snippet, it will be automatically updated across your content so you do not have to revisit every entry to update the snippet `code` to the new value.

 ### Using snippets in your content
-To use snippets in your content, you can use a snippet `code` wrapped in curly braces `{}` in string or text fields and it will be replaced with the `replacement` value when it appears in API response data.
+To use snippets in your content, you can type a snippet `code` wrapped in curly braces `{}` in string or text fields and it will be replaced with the `replacement` value when it appears in API response data.

 <div align="center">
   <img style="width: 662px; height: auto;" src="public/screenshot-usage.png" alt="Screenshot for code usage with Strapi snippets plugin" />
 </div>

-### Updating the snippet `code`
-After updating the `code` value of a snippet, it will be automatically updated across your content so you do not have to revisit and update every entry just to rename something.

 ## <a id="troubleshooting"></a>💩 Troubleshooting